Kuwait Work Permit

 - The work permit application including:

-- for Government Contract - copy of a Letter of Appointment from Kuwait.
+- for Government Contract - a copy of a Letter of Appointment from Kuwait.

 - for Private Sector - a Work Permit issued by the General Department of Immigration Affairs in Kuwait.
 (If a spouse or family members are accompanying the applicant, a Work permit, No Objection Certificate or Letter of Appointment must indicate that.)

 - Visa fee $75.00 (for U.S. citizens) along with $25.00 for the authentication of the Police Clearance.
 Cash, money order or company check should pay fees.
 PERSONAL CHECKS ARE NOT ACCEPTED.

 Please note: Passports sent by mail should include a stamped, self-addressed return envelope.

-Contact the Embassy of Kuwait in your home country for further information about Kuwait work permit
+Contact the Embassy of Kuwait in your home country for further information about the Kuwait work permit

 Salaries range from KD 25 per month for cleaners from the Far East to more than KD 3.000 per month for western professionals.
 At both extremes, the employer usually provides accommodation.
 However, on average expatriate earn about KD 105 per month with a few benefits.

 Some aspects of living in Kuwait are relatively expensive so terms of service besides basic salary are important.
 The common benefits offered to expatriate include:

 - Accommodation: An employer may provide a villa or flat, or give a rent allowance, which may or may not be adequate.
 Check if it includes utilities like water, power etc.

 - Car: Employer may provide a company car.
 Nevertheless, often a car allowance is given instead.
 Check that it is adequate to cover the running costs.
 Some companies provide employees with a loan to buy a car or will act as guarantor to a finance company.